 - It is very important that you save at least two copies of the Encryption Recovery Key.
 We recommend that you print out a copy and store it in a secure location away from your laptop, email a second copy to yourself or save a copy to your Google Drive.
-If you lose this recovery key, you will not be able to access any files on your laptop should it be required.
+Please be aware that if you forget either the device password or encryption recovery key, there is a real risk that you will be unable to access the device and its data.
 Remember to regularly backup all your files to a safe location as Laptops do fail.

 - Click on Search, enter encryption, and select Manage BitLocker the list of results.

 - Turn on Bit-Locker and follow the instructions

 - Should you encounter the following Trust Platform Module message then please stop as your laptop is not compatible, otherwise continue to step 4.

 This device cannot use a Trusted Platform Module.
 Your administrator must set the “Allow BitLocker without a compatible TPM” option in the “Require additional authentication at start-up” policy for OS volumes

 - You will be presented with the options on how to unlock your drive at start-up.
 Select Enter Password.